 sftp which is an interactive file transfer program very similar to FTP.
 For more information on how to use

-sftp you can read the user manual which is available at http://www.openssh.com/manual.html.
+sftp you can read the user manual.
 We will cover this topic in some of our next Linux based tutorials.

-Of course you don’t have to do any of this if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to help you with the OpenSSH setup.
+Of course, you don’t have to know how to configure and use OpenSSH on CentOS 7 if you use one of our CentOS 7 VPS hosting services, in which case you can simply ask our expert Linux admins to help you with the OpenSSH configuration and setup on CentOS 7.
 They are available 24×7 and will take care of your request immediately.